-Step 1: When the Airplane mode is refusing to go off, open Settings by clicking or tapping the Settings icon on the left-side of the Start menu as shown in the picture below.
+Step 1: When the Airplane mode is refusing to go off, open the Settings app by clicking or tapping the Settings icon on the left side of the Start menu, as shown in the picture below.

-Step 2: Once Settings app is launched, click or tap Network and Internet.
+Step 2: Once the Settings app is launched, click or tap Network and Internet.

 Method 3 of 3

 Remove Airplane mode icon from the system tray